-9) Which of the following benefits directly from any increase in the corporation's profitability?
-A) a bond holder B) a commercial paper holder C) a shareholder D) a T-bill holder Answer: C AACSB: Reflective Thinking
+A) a bond holder B) a commercial paper holder

+C) a shareholder

+D) a T-bill holder

+Answer: C

+AACSB: Reflective thinking

 10) A financial market in which previously issued securities can be resold is called a

 market.

 A) primary

+B) secondary

-B) secondary C) tertiary
+C) tertiary

 D) used securities

 Answer: B

-AACSB: Application of Knowledge
+AACSB: Application of knowledge

-11) An important financial institution that assists in the initial sale of securities in the primary market is the
+11) An important financial institution that assists in the initial sale of securities in the primary

+market is the

 A) investment bank.

 B) commercial bank.

 C) stock exchange.

 D) brokerage house.

 Answer: A

-AACSB: Application of Knowledge
+AACSB: Application of knowledge

+12) When an investment bank sequrities it querentees a price for a corporation's

-12) When an investment bank securities, it guarantees a price for a corporation's securities and then sells them to the public.
+12) When an investment bank securities, it guarantees a price for a corporation's

+securities and then sells them to the public.
 A) underwrites

 B) undertakes

+,

-C) overwrites
+C) overwrites D) overtakes

 D) overtakes

 Answer: A

-AACSB: Application of Knowledge
+AACSB: Application of knowledge

 13) Which of the following is NOT a secondary market?

 A) foreign exchange market

 B) futures market

-C) options market D) IPO market
+C) options market

+D) IPO market

 Answer: D

-AACSB: Reflective Thinking
+AACSB: Reflective thinking

+Throat.
+Remodere dimining